 4.6 Handle products carefully

-Bruising damages products, reduces quality and can lead to rot resulting in products being wasted.
-Products may be bruised not only when being transferred from boxes into display areas but also by consumers who handle and squeeze them.
+Poor handling is manifested by bruising and other damages.
+Damages reduce quality and can lead to rot resulting in products being wasted.
+Products may be damaged not only when being transferred from boxes into display areas but also by consumers who handle and squeeze them.

-Products that are packed individually on trays in the packages (boxes) will be less bruised if displayed for sale in these boxes.
+Products that are packed individually on trays in the packages (boxes) will be less damaged if displayed for sale in these boxes.

-Products should be handled as carefully as possible placing in special retailer displays.
+Products should be handled as carefully as possible when being transferred to retailer displays.
 As such, retail staff should be well trained and fully understand the consequences of improper handling of products.
 Any wasted produce reduces the profit of the retailer, has an impact on sustainability and disregards all efforts of producers and other partners along the chain.

-Retailers should consider taking measures that limit the damage of products caused by careless consumers, such as limiting the volume displayed at any given time and thereby the number of times each product is scrutinized by a consumer until finally chosen.
-Other measures are providing point of sale information and warnings.
-For products that are easily bruised such as peaches, apricots, ripe pears and ripe avocados, sale in pre-packages can noticeably reduce waste.
+Retailers should consider taking measures that limit the damage of products caused by improper consumer handling.
+Possible measures include, restricting the volume displayed at any given time and thereby the number of times each product is scrutinized by a consumer until finally chosen and providing point of sale information.
+For products that are easily damaged such as peaches, apricots, ripe pears and ripe avocados, sale in pre-packages can reduce waste but this measure has to be weighed against the increased use of packaging material.

 4.7 Store products appropriately

 Temperature is a vital factor in retaining product quality during distribution.
 It increases shelf life by affecting respiration rate and thereby reduce the ageing of the fruit and vegetables.
-Shelf life is highly influenced by deviations in temperature during transport and storage.
+Shelf life is highly influenced by deviations in temperature during storage.
 As a result, inadequate cool-chain processes and management cause a considerable share of food losses and waste.

-If stored prior to display, products should be stored appropriately, taking into account their specificities and the facilities available.

-The appropriate temperature must be kept all the time from harvest to retail.
-Products must be stored at their appropriate, product-specific temperature to retain the visible quality, keeping quality and the nutritional quality, and to reduce food loss and waste.
-Therefore if products are kept at higher temperatures than optimum, at any time along the chain, the cost of all activities at every previous stage including production, harvest and post-harvest is quickly lost and/ or wasted.
+When products are stored prior to display, they should be stored at their appropriate, product-specific temperature to retain the visible quality, keeping quality and to reduce food loss and waste.
+Therefore if products are kept at incorrect temperatures, at any time along the chain, the money and resources spent on all activities at every previous stage including production, harvest and post-harvest is quickly lost and/ or wasted.

-The higher the temperature and the more sensitive the products are, the greater are the gains from an unbroken cool chain.
 For example, lettuce has an estimated shelf life of up to 12 days at zero degrees Celsius but only 2 days at 20 degrees; leek and cauliflower may be stored over 20 days at zero degrees but only 2 days at 20 degrees.
-This, however, only refers to products that are not sensitive to chilling (see annex II).
+This, however, only refers to products that are not sensitive to chilling (see annex II).]

+[DL to send sentences @ stacking height, etc.]

 Frequent changes in temperature also reduce produce shelf life.
 Taking products from cool storage and back should therefore be avoided.
-Collaboration and discussions along the value chain should be conducted to establish an unbroken cool chain,
+Collaboration and discussions along the value chain should be conducted to establish an unbroken cool chain.

-Subtropical and tropical products develop chilling injuries when kept at low, temperatures.
+Subtropical and tropical products develop chilling injuries when kept at low temperatures.
 Attention should therefore be paid to ensuring that chilling-sensitive products are not subjected to temperatures below those that may cause chilling injury.
 (See Annex II).
 When possible, there should be different temperature zones in the storage facilities to accommodate the different temperature requirements of products.